chen0040/java-audio-embedding/README.md

 The audio classification uses [Gtzan](http://opihi.cs.uvic.ca/sound/genres.tar.gz) data set to train the music classifier to recognize the genre of songs.

-After the gtzan data is download into [gtzan](gtzan) folder, unzip the files in that folder so that you have a folder structure like "gtzan/genres/(folder_with_class_label_as_name)"
+After the gtzan data is download into [gtzan](gtzan) folder, extract the files into that folder so that you have a folder structure like "gtzan/genres/(folder_with_class_label_as_name)"

 The Java class that can converts audio file (.au) in gtzan data set to image file (.png) is